dungnguyen73/WEB-Assignment/README.md

 note: mvc/view/accessory/edit_accessory    (-fix typo)

+12/8/2023
-the public contains all the files left outside
+the public folder contains all the files left outside open public/main.php through a server to see as a public user